-See below for details and contact the RMCC Boat Master to make reservations and arrange pickup.
+See below for details and contact the RMCC Boat Master (includes designated representatives here and throughout the process) to make reservations and arrange pickup.

 Requirements & Qualifying Experience